Flush Only Human Waste and Toilet Paper

 Disposable wipes are growing in popularity – and wreaking havoc on sewer systems.

 Many consumers use disposable wipes because they're convenient for cleaning and disinfecting.
 Even people who would not normally embrace disposable products because of concern for overburdened landfills are using wipes that are being marketed as "flushable."
-They don't toss them in the trash; they flush them down the toilet, believing they've done the right thing.

-"Flushable" Wipes Should NOT be Flushed
+Wipes Should NEVER be Flushed

 Unlike toilet paper, disposable wipes (even those labeled "flushable") do not quickly disintegrate in water.
 Consumer Reports tested several brands of wipes labeled "flushable" and found that while toilet paper disintegrated after about eight seconds, the wipes still hadn't broken down after 30 minutes.